yixuan/recosystem/README.md

 ### Installation issue

 `LIBMF` utilizes some compiler and CPU features that may be unavailable in some systems.
-Currently `Recosystem` only supports UNIX-like operating systems, and to build `Recosystem` from source, one needs a C++ compiler that supports C++11 standard.
+Currently `Recosystem` mainly supports UNIX-like operating systems, with experimental support for Windows
+(See section **Precompiled packages**).
+To build `Recosystem` from source, one needs a C++ compiler that supports C++11 standard.

 Also, there are some flags in file `src/Makevars` that may have influential effect on performance.
 It's strongly suggested to set proper flags